Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 banner: "/assets/bg/vedene.jpg"
 ---

 Functional Programming is a trending topic.
-Is it only hype or really bringing value?
-How can this help you day today?
+Is it only hype or bringing real value?
+How can this help you today?
 This article aims at giving you practical ways in which you can improve your codebases using FP style programming.

 #### What is Functional Programming?
 It's an alternative to Imperative Programming which dominates the market.
 Usual descriptions of FP are highlighting its "mathematical" aspect and never fail to mention quickly Category Theory, Functors, Monads and other scary names.
 Without a basic understanding of many of those concepts, writing a program in one of the strict functional languages (Haskell, Lisp, Elm, etc.) is a difficult task.
 In practice, FP offers predictability and strong abstractions at the cost of efficiency.